csalinas-dev/bugg-lights/.roo/rules-code/instructions.md

 3. Always:
    - Keep changes logically cohesive.
    - Ensure tests and build scripts are conceptually kept in a working state according to this repo’s standards.

+---

+Other than the rules and guidlines written here, continue working on the request as you would originally.